-Training & Capacity Building

-These activities targeted various districts according to need.
-Members of local authorities benefited from them .
-They focused on the mechanism and methodology of ELD program, development planning for the local authorities, development community structures , and civil society organizations, as embodiment of decentralization and financial and administrative goals.
+Training & Capacity Building: These activities targeted various districts according to need.
+Members of local authorities benefited from them.
+They focused on the mechanism and methodology of ELD program, development planning for the local authorities,

-These activities composed of capacity building in managerial skills, monitoring mechanisms, training local authorities in districts on the Law of Tendering , and sensitive conflicts' development, as well as a workshop on experiences' exchange attended by 45 Uzlas' coordinators (55% females) in the districts of Same'e, Almakha, and Heifan.
-On the other hand training was organized on subjects including community participation, for contractors, and volunteers in displaced families' centers, beside handicrafts utilizing palm fronds and first aid.
-Various other workshops and training courses were also organized including P.R.A., health education, awareness and community safety campaigns related to cyclones and floods' damages that hit neighboring Hadramout coastal areas.
+These activities composed of capacity building in managerial skills, monitoring mechanisms, training local authorities in districts on the Law of Tendering, and sensitive conflicts' development, as well as a workshop on experiences' exchange attended by 45 sub-districts' coordinators (55% females) in the districts of Same'e, Al-Makha and Haifan.
+On the other hand, training was organized on subjects including community participation, for contractors, and volunteers in displaced families' centers, beside handicrafts utilizing palm fronds and first aid.
+Various other workshops and training courses were also organized including P.R.A., health education, awareness and community safety campaigns related to cyclones and floods' damages that hit neighboring Hadhramaut coastal areas.
 This is in addition to psychiatric support, field surveys, inventory of displaced families, damages' evaluation and management of camps and shelter centers.

-RAWFD program
+RAWFD Program